1.Preface

 • Category

-Depending on the Settings, some of those items are editable, and you can update them.
-However, Redmine’s workflow, roles, and permissions associated with the API Key also protect those items.
-Hence when you update those items, you may be noticed their value does not change.
+Depending on the Settings, some items are editable, and you can update them.
+However, Redmine’s workflow, roles, and permissions associated with the API Key protect those items.
+Hence, when you update those items, you may notice their value does not change.

 The section also includes the following links:

-• Parent Issue – Open the parent Card if any
+• Parent Issue – Open the parent Trello card if any

-• Child Issues – Open the child Card if any
+• Child Issues – Open the child Trello card if any

-• Related Issues – Open the related Card if any
+• Related Issues – Open the related Trello card if any

-• Issue – Open the connected Issue in Redmine
+• Issue – Open the connected Redmine issue

-You can also update the following fields on the Card, but RedSync may overwrite them in the Sync with Redmine operation, depending on the Settings.
+You can also update the following fields on the Trello card, but RedSync may overwrite them in the Sync with Redmine operation, depending on the Settings.

-• Subject – Synchronized from Card to Issue or vice versa
+• Subject – Synchronized from a Trello card to a Redmine issue or vice versa

-• Description – Synchronized from Card to Issue or vice versa
+• Description – Synchronized from a Trello card to a Redmine issue or vice versa

-• Start Date – Always overwritten with the start date in the Issue
+• Start Date – Always overwritten with the start date in a Redmine issue

-• Due Date – Always overwritten with the due date in the Issue
+• Due Date – Always overwritten with the due date in a Redmine issue

 5.3.Sort List By Priority